ambimorph/BackOffTrigramModel/README.rst

 ==========
 Installing
 ==========
-From src/C, run
+run
 ::

  $ make install

-This will copy the ``BackOffTrigramModelPipe`` executable into $prefix/bin and will execute ``python setup.py install`` in the src/Python directory, which will result in the BackOffTrigramModelPipe.py Python module being copied into the appropriate place in your Python installatio n.
+This will copy the ``BackOffTrigramModelPipe`` executable into $prefix/bin and will execute ``python setup.py install``, which will result in the BackOffTrigramModel Python module being copied into the appropriate place in your Python installation.